National Bank of Greece moves ahead with share sale plan

 The offering is unlikely to include pre-emption rights for existing shareholders, the banker added.

-A senior National Bank executive had told Reuters at the weekend that the bank was considering an equity sale, sending its shares down 14 percent by 0608 am ET on Monday, the biggest faller on the FTSEurofirst 300 index.
+A senior National Bank executive had told Reuters at the weekend that the bank was considering an equity sale, sending its shares down 14 percent by 1008 GMT on Monday, the biggest faller on the FTSEurofirst 300 index.

 National Bank declined to comment, but it had previously said it would not resort to an equity issue to plug the capital gap and would instead focus on cost cuts and the sale of non-core assets.